digsim/missingTvShows/README.md

 Upon the first launch, the script creates the ~/.MissingTVShows/ directory containing:
 * logging.conf where the logger is configured
-* tvshows.cfg where the genereal configuration is stored.
-Adapt at least the <db> property to point to the Kodi MyVideosXX.db.
+* tvshows.cfg where the general configuration is stored.
+Adapt at least the <db> property and point it to the Kodi MyVideosXX.db.
 This file is usually found under
     * On Linux system this files is usually: /home/<username>/.kodi/userdata/Database/MyVideos93.db
     * On Mac OsX the file is found under: /Users/<username>/Library/Application Support/Kodi/userdata/Database/MyVideos93.db
     * Under Windows there must me a simliar location ;-)